-Low Memory Thresholds As the number of nodes increases in a mesh network, the processing requirements also increase for displaying all of the mesh routes on your node's Mesh Status display.
+As the number of nodes increases in a mesh network, the processing requirements also increase for displaying all of the mesh routes on your node's Mesh Status display.
 For older nodes with limited memory resources, the mesh status display may become very sluggish on large mesh networks.

-Recent firmware improvements have made the Mesh Status display much more responsive, and two new Advanced Configuration values are available for setting the Low Memory Threshold and maximum number of routes to be displayed.
+Recent firmware improvements have made the Mesh Status display much more responsive, but two Advanced Configuration values have been included for setting the Low Memory Threshold and maximum number of routes to be displayed.

 Currently the default low memory threshold is 10,000 KB, which if reached will limit the Mesh Status display to the 1,000 closest routes.
 These values can be adjusted to lower values if your node has limited memory.